 Discriminatory because people who were dealing with hoarding tendencies were getting all the backlash and none of the support.

-Integrating Megan Karnes’ thirteen years experience of supporting people who compulsively hoard, family, friends, neighbours and professionals, HoardingUK is an organisation committed to increasing choice and control for people who compulsively hoard while ensuring the professionals are empowered to provide appropriate and effective interventions.
+Integrating Megan Karnes’ fifteen years experience of supporting people with hoarding behaviour, family, friends, neighbours and professionals, HoardingUK is an organisation committed to increasing choice and control for ur participants while ensuring the professionals are empowered to provide appropriate and effective interventions.

 Dr Gianetta Rands